-A student who changes enrollment status by adding or dropping courses (not including complete withdrawals), will have an adjustment made to tuition, mandatory fees, and financial aid through the first 10 days of each term (census date).
-No adjustments will be made after the census date.
-Fall NCLTG only, census date October 1.
+A student who changes enrollment status by adding or dropping courses (not including complete withdrawals), will have an adjustment made to tuition, mandatory fees, and financial aid following the schedule below.
+No adjustments will be made for dropped courses after the census date.
+The census dates are below: